MewsSystems/developers/jobs/Backend/Readme.md

 - Add new providers by implementing `IApiClient<T>`
 - Expose rates via REST or gRPC
 - Add health checks or metrics
-- Add CD pipeline for automated deployment
+- Add CI/CD pipeline for automated testing and deployment